sous-chefs/aws/TESTING.md

 CI also runs `bundle exec rspec` and `bundle exec cookstyle` on Ruby 3.2.
 Install the test dependencies with `bundle install`; the Gemfile selects a compatible Chef runtime independently of the legacy runtime SDK constraints in `metadata.rb`.
+The host-agent workflow additionally runs the full unit suite with Cinc Workstation's bundled runtime.

 The agent Kitchen suite installs real pinned AWS packages on Ubuntu 24.04 with systemd, translates configuration and verifies service state.
 Downloads happen